Gr8fulTed/Pied-Piper/README.md

 ## Thanks

 Piper Piper is a _fictional_ company based on _HBO's_ [Silicon Valley](http://www.hbo.com/silicon-valley).
 Piped Piper and Silicon Valley are copyrighted by HBO.
-All logos, informations and the name Pied Piper are used in a fictional manner.
+All logos, informations and the name Pied Piper are used in a satirical manner.

 Pied Piper uses: